Denshikobo-Life/PICO_PIC_colo/README.md

 # PICO_PIC_colo
 It is GUI Application Platform for RASPI PICO.
 And it has some debugging facilities.
-So,if you want to create stand alone application,it is good idea to use PICO_PIC_colo2 only debugging phase.
+So,if you want to create stand alone application,it is good idea to use PICO_PIC_colo only debugging phase.

 GUI part(on windows PC) is written by PySimpleGUI and PICO part is written by C.
 GUI part and PICO part communicate with USB_Serial.